Open-Source Hardware for beginners.

 What are the advantages of open-source hardware?

-To be truly classed as “open-source”, the licence that governs the hardware must allow people to easily obtain the design files.
-This allows for and encourages others to study, troubleshoot, modify and improve the hardware in a way that wouldn’t be possible otherwise.
+To be truly “open-source,” the licence that governs the hardware must allow people to easily obtain the design files.
+This allows for and encourages others to study, troubleshoot, modify, and improve the hardware in a way that wouldn’t be possible otherwise.

 On the other hand, “closed” hardware makes recreation and modification of the object as difficult as possible, shutting out innovation and collaboration that benefits everybody.

 The wider open-source movement helps to democratize technological research.
-It provides the world with an opportunity to radically reduce the costs of research and make design and technology accessible to everyone, including healthcare, energy, and manufacturing industries.
+It allows the world to radically reduce research costs and make design and technology accessible to everyone, including healthcare, energy, and manufacturing industries.

 The future of open-source hardware

 Since the open-source hardware movement first began to take off around 2010, it has grown impressively.
-Today, it includes an incredibly diverse group of people working on a plethora of designs.
+Today, it includes an incredibly diverse group of people working on many designs.

 According to data released by the Open Source Hardware Association, open-source hardware has been certified in 45 countries across the world, covering every continent except Antarctica.

-By all appearances, the community will continue to expand.
-Although the bulk of certified projects is currently comprised mostly of electronics, there are currently open licences in over fifteen other industries.
+The community will, by all appearances, continue to expand.
+Although most certified projects are comprised mostly of electronics, there are currently open licenses in over fifteen other industries.

-Provided that the progress of the movement keeps its current momentum, there’s a real possibility that it will make ubiquitous the ideals of collaboration and innovation that underpin it.
+Provided that the movement’s progress keeps its current momentum, the ideals of collaboration and innovation that underpin it are likely to become ubiquitous.